paddi0010/HangmanGame/README.md

 Now the Twitch Game should be started!

+*If you become the message `Login authentication failed`, check your login infomation in the /secret_data/config.json file*

 **If you want to stop the Bot, you can easy close the Command Window ;)**

 --> *I am a beginner in JavaScript, so there may be errors.